 - In Perez v Wells Fargo & Co., settled in January 2021, Wells Fargo paid $12.6 million to DACA recipients who were denied credit as part of the bank’s discriminatory policy that credit applicants either be U.S. citizens or permanent residents with U.S. citizen cosigners.

-If you believe you were the victim of discrimination by a financial institution under similar circumstances, please give us a call at (202) 470-3520 or send us an email at firstname.lastname@example.org.
+If you believe you were the victim of discrimination by a financial institution under similar circumstances, please complete the questionnaire below, give us a call at (202) 470-3520 or send us an email at firstname.lastname@example.org.